• Skip to main content

 • Easy to make.

-• Perfect for morning or afternoon tea.
+• Perfect for morning or afternoon tea, picnics, and special occasions like Halloween or Christmas.

 • This ube butter mochi is perfect for an after dinner dessert.